claranet/cloud-deploy-docs/source/rst/commands.rst

  For AutoScaling Group with one or more Haproxy as Load Balancer, the safe deployment process works with Hapi only.

-*The safe deployment possiblities are:*
+*The safe deployment possibilities are:*

 		* 1by1: Instances will be processed one after the other.
 		* 50%:  The whole instances will be split in 2 groups(the more equals) .